-Sloane Robinson LLP is established as a Limited Liability Partnership in England and Wales (No. OC309313) with its registered office at 36 Queen Street, London.
+Sloane Robinson LLP (Sloane Robinson) is established as a Limited Liability Partnership in England and Wales (No. OC309313) with its registered office at 36 Queen Street, London.
 EC4R 1BN.
-Sloane Robinson LLP is authorised and regulated by the Financial Conduct Authority in the United Kingdom (Firm Reference Number 409159).
+Sloane Robinson is authorised and regulated by the Financial Conduct Authority in the United Kingdom (Firm Reference Number 409159).

 Important Jurisdictional Regulatory Information

-Sloane Robinson LLP has documented the disclosures required by the FCA under BIPRU 11.3.
-These are available on the firm’s website (under the news section) for registered users or from the Compliance Officer at the registered office.
+Sloane Robinson has documented the disclosures required by the FCA under BIPRU 11.3.
+These are available on the firm’s website (under the news section) for registered users or from Sloane Robinson’s Compliance Officer at the registered office.

 UK Stewardship Code

-The Firm has a proxy voting policy in place, as required by the Hedge Fund Standards Board, which sets out the circumstances in which the Firm will vote on behalf of clients.
-The Firm also has a conflicts of interest policy in place to manage the risks of any conflicts of interest arising between itself and its clients and has in place procedures to deal with any conflicts that arise.
+Sloane Robinson has a proxy voting policy in place, as required by the Standards Board for Alternative Investments (previously the Hedge Fund Standards Board), which sets out the circumstances in which Sloane Robinson will vote on behalf of clients.
+Sloane Robinson also has a conflicts of interest policy in place to manage the risks of any conflicts of interest arising between itself and its clients and has in place procedures to deal with any conflicts that arise.
 These policies and procedures are regularly reviewed and updated.

-The Firm invests in a variety of asset classes and in a variety of jurisdictions globally.
-The Firm takes a consistent global approach to engagement with issuers and their management in all of the jurisdictions in which it invests, in accordance with its proxy voting policy, and, consequently, does not consider it appropriate to commit further to any particular voluntary code of practice relating to any individual jurisdiction.
+Sloane Robinson invests in a range of asset classes and in a variety of jurisdictions globally.
+Sloane Robinson takes a consistent global approach to engagement with issuers and their management in all of the jurisdictions in which it invests, in accordance with its proxy voting policy, and, consequently, does not consider it appropriate to commit further to any particular voluntary code of practice relating to any individual jurisdiction.
 This approach will be kept under review.